by Edward J. Albenstein

 The distinction between Gladwell and, say, Richard Dawkins can be illustrated as the basic difference between this:

 "At high temperatures, liquids high in fultose create brilliant rainbows of gaseous matter.
-For example, wave your Bunsen burner around a can of fultose-rich Dr. Pepper for long enough, and the soda will turn yellow."
+For example, wave your Bunsen burner around a can of fultose-rich Dr. Pepper for long enough, and the soda will turn yellow."and this:

 I think it's clear what I'm getting at.
 Look, the last thing I want is for the airport bookstore industry to go out of business.
 So keep buying Gladwell's books, and read them if you like them.
 But let's keep in mind that, somewhere in between imparting knowledge and teaching, there is an important step we might call grasp.
 Which, come to think of it, would make a pretty decent title for Gladwell's next book.